Zucchini Bites

 Ingredients & substitutions

-Egg: it’s used as a binder.
+Egg: It’s used as a binder.

 Top view of a white plate full of zucchini bites served with aioli sauce.